-Limerick is a dual unit General Electric BWR, each unit having an independent reactor building and a Mark II primary containment system.
-To implement the Phase 1 HCVS requirements of Order EA-13-109, the licensee plans to install a venting capability from the containment wetwell to provide a reliable, severe accident capable hardened vent to assist in preventing core damage and, if necessary, to provide venting capability during severe accident conditions.
-To implement the Phase 2 (alternate strategy) requirements, the licensee plans to provide (i) a capability for severe accident water addition (SAWA), which will include a combination of permanently installed and portable equipment to provide a means to add water to the reactor pressure vessel (RPV) following a severe accident and monitor system and plant conditions and (ii) a severe accident water management (SAWM) strategy and guidance for controlling the water addition to the RPV for the sustained operating period.
+Brunswick is a dual General Electric BWR, each unit having an independent reactor building and a Mark I primary containment system.
+To implement the Phase 1 HCVS requirements of Order EA-13-109, the licensee plans to upgrade the venting capability from the containment wetwells to provide reliable, severe accident capable hardened vents to assist in preventing core damage and, if necessary, to provide venting capability during severe accident conditions.
+To implement the Phase 2 (alternate strategy) requirements, the licensee plans to provide (i) a capability for severe accident water addition (SAWA), which will include combination of permanently installed and portable equipment to provide a means to add water to the reactor pressure vessel (RPV) following a severe accident and monitor system and plant conditions and (ii) a severe accident water management (SAWM) strategy and guidance for controlling the water addition to the RPV for the sustained operating period.
 The OIP describes evaluations of temperature and radiological conditions to ensure that operating personnel can safely access and operate controls and support equipment.
 In addition, the OIP describes programmatic changes that include procedures, training, drills, and maintenance for SAWA and SAWM actions.